 (a) he or she applies for membership in accordance with Rule 5(4); and

-(b) the admission as a Member is approved by the Council and subsequently the members of the Society in accordance with Rules 5(5) to 5(11) inclusive.
+(b) the admission as a Member is approved by the Council of the Society in accordance with Rules 5(5) to 5(11) inclusive.

-(4) A nomination of a person or organisation for membership of the Society shall:
+(4) An application by a person or organisation for membership of the Society shall:

-(a) be made in writing on the form, hardcopy or electronic, approved by the Council under the Membership By-Laws, accompanied by information about the nominee detailing their scientific expertise and/or interests and proposed by a Member of the Society, in whose opinion the nominee shows a suitable interest in science, and seconded by another Member of the Society;
+(a) be made in writing on the form, hardcopy or electronic, approved by the Council under the Membership By-Laws, accompanied by information about the applicant detailing their scientific expertise, involvement and/or interests, and professional affiliations;

-(c) include the non-refundable membership administration ‘joining fee’ of the Society, except when the student nominee is exempt from paying the ‘joining fee’; and
+(b) include the non-refundable membership administration ‘joining fee’ of the Society, except when the student nominee is exempt from paying the ‘joining fee’; and

-(d) be lodged with the Honorary Secretary of the Society.
+(c) be lodged with the Honorary Secretary of the Society.

-(5) As soon as practicable after the receipt of an application, the Honorary Secretary shall notify the membership of the Society in the next monthly Newsletter of the nomination for membership and, providing no ballot is called for by Members, shall present the application to the Council at the Council meeting subsequent to Newsletter notification.
+(5) As soon as practicable after the receipt of an application, the Honorary Secretary shall shall present the application to the Council at the Council meeting for election. .

-(6) The Council shall determine whether to approve or reject the application on the advice of the Membership Committee, unless a ballot has been called for by two members of the Society (in accordance with Rule 5(5)) and such a request has been received in writing by the Honorary Secretary at least two days prior to the Council meeting.
+(6) The Council shall determine whether to approve or reject the application on the advice of the Membership Committee.

-(7) If a ballot has been requested by Members (in accordance with Rule 5(6)) the application shall be put to the Members present at the subsequent Ordinary Meeting of the Society and decided by a simple majority vote.

-(8) If the Council approves an application for membership, or the members vote in favour of the membership application at an Ordinary Meeting of the Society (held in accordance with Rule 5(7)), the Honorary Secretary shall, as soon as practicable:
+(7) If the Council approves an application for membership, or the members vote in favour of the membership application at an Ordinary Meeting of the Society (held in accordance with Rule 5(7)), the Honorary Secretary shall, as soon as practicable: